The National Issues Forums Institute

-- The unique “hands off” style of our business model does two things.
-It sustains the organic, grass-roots nature of the NIF Network, and shares the work done by you and your fellow citizens with everyone in the Network, and policymakers as well.
+- Our unique hands-off style does two things: it sustains the organic, grassroots nature of the NIF network and shares the work done by you and your fellow citizens with everyone in the network as well as policymakers.

 Elements of the NIF Institute

 Where you make everything happen.

 The NIF network is open to everyone interested in the practice of group deliberation.
 Here you’ll find conveners (those who organize forums), trained moderators, and participants from all walks of life.
 With the support of the institute, they self-organize into short-term groups, such as independent discussion groups and study circles, or ongoing larger groups like Network Partners created by existing community-based organizations.

 We make it possible for the network to “network.”